MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-notifications.md

 *Applies to: Android, iOS/iPadOS, macOS, Windows 10, Windows 11*

 Set up enrollment notifications in Microsoft Intune to notify employees of newly enrolled devices.
-Within an enrollment notification, you can:
+Enrollment notifications are sent to assigned users via your selected method: email or push notification.
+Within a notification, you can:

 * Add a custom message for the user, with information about how to report an unrecognized device.
 * Apply your tenant's branding and customization settings (email notifications only).

-Enrollment notifications are sent to assigned users via your selected method: email or push notification.

 ## Example
 The following example image shows what an enrollment notification looks like to a device user.